p-pavel/com.perikov.cql/README.md

 # CQL support for Scala 3

+*There's a small and messy article on the general topic of using Scala as specification language at [](articles/GeneralApproachToScalaSpecification.md)*

 CQL stands for Cassandra Query Language.
 It is a SQL-like language for working with Cassandra database.

 This project is intended to provide support for working with CQL in Scala 3.